nifty10m/yangying/README.md

 ## Basic Usage

-Basic usage is done using the static `FileSnapshost` methods to create a snapshot from the latest api call and compare it with the the result store in the file systems.
+Basic usage is done using the static `FileSnapshots` methods to create a snapshot from the latest api call and compare it with the the result store in the file systems.

 Each method requires a `Comparison` to indicate when to objects are equals.
-A basic implmentation comparison objects as json is provided using the `Comparisons` class.
+A basic implementation comparison objects as json is provided using the `Comparisons` class.

 ``` java
 def result = classUnderTest.call(...)